dieterich-lab/rp-bp/docs/source/tutorial-cel.rst

     run-all-rpbp-instances c-elegans-test.yaml --merge-replicates --run-replicates --keep-intermediate-files --num-cpus 4 --logging-level INFO --log-file rpbp-pipeline.log

+If you have access to a cluster with a cluster management and job scheduling system such as `Slurm <https://slurm.schedmd.com/>`_, you can ``--use-slurm`` and pass additional options.

 The file *rpbp-pipeline.log* contains logging output for the different processing steps.
 You now have four new directories (*with-*, *without-*) including output from Flexbar, Bowtie2, and STAR, and directories with **Rp-Bp** output: *metagene-profiles*, *orf-profiles*, and *orf-predictions*.
 The *orf-predictions* include the output for each sample *c-elegans-rep-1* and *c-elegans-rep-2* as well as for the merged replicates *c-elegans-test*.

 How to summarize the results and launch the apps